causeforce/OCI/README.md

 This web application was created for participants of "The Ride" - www.conquercancer.ca

+# Angular CLI Commands

-# Below are Angular CLI Commands
+Below you will find helpful Angular CLI Commands we have used on this project.

 ## Development server